 When will I receive my diminished value report?

-You’ll receive your diminished value report within 24 hours.
+You’ll receive your diminished value report within 2-3 business days.

 Don’t waste time filing your claim.
 Order your diminished value report today!